 In towns like New Canaan, projects may need review for:

-- Local zoning compliance, including setbacks and lot coverage limits
+- Local zoning compliance, including setbacks and lot coverage limits for renovation projects that include additions

 - Building permits for structural changes and system upgrades